What is Ion Plating?

 Hypoallergenic:

-It is generally considered to pose a lower risk of allergies than conventional plating methods
+Ion plating generally poses a lower risk of allergic reactions than conventional plating methods.